 In addition, you can see from the above that you can form the perfect tense in Italian with essere (sono andato) or with the verb avere (ho sparato).
 Which verb you form it with depends on the dependent verb.
 But in Spanish, you only use haber.

 (As a brief general rule on when to use essere or avere: use essere with verbs of movement, and with reflexive verbs; use avere for all others, other than a few exceptions).

 Italian does have the simple past tense, but you tend to see it more in formal written form like in newspapers and novels.
 As a reader, it’s important to recognise it with common verbs like essere and avere, especially as those are irregular.

 In Spanish, the perfect tense is used to indicate completion.
 If you said “He disparado al alguacil”, it would mean “I have shot the sheriff”.
-In Spanish, the perfect tense is always formed with haber.
+It doesn’t just refer to the past.
+Also, in Spanish, the perfect tense is always formed with haber.

 Spanish vs Italian Vocabulary

 It’s an interesting exercise to compare the common, everyday vocabulary of two languages like Spanish vs Italian and compare whether the words look similar or different.

 Let’s start with Spanish and Italian verbs in this list of 25 common verbs.
 I’ve boldfaced the ones that are similar.